mchjoh015/EEE4113F_Sensing_subsytem_MCHJOH015/README.md

 Note: Includes embedded WiFi connection code to transmit data over a network.

-2. WiFi Connection Code (Standalone Test)
+2. WiFi Connection Code (Standalone Test):
 Purpose: Verifies WiFi connectivity of the ESP32 module.

 Usage: Provided separately to test and debug network issues.

 Note: This functionality is already integrated into the Arduino Sensor Code but is available here for standalone testing.

-3. Radar GUI Code
+3. Radar GUI Code:
 Function: Implements a radar-like graphical user interface (GUI) on a computer.

 Features: